ghostFaceKillah/CarND-CarsTracking/README.md

 positive prediction, we add one to value of each pixel on the heatmap that belongs to currently considered crop.
 Additionally this heamap is summed over consecutive 20 videos frames.
 This corresponds to summing over 0.8 second of the input video.
-The predictions are also smoothed with gaussian blur.
+The predictions are also smoothed with gaussian blur, the motivation being mainly smoothing the temporal component.

 * Next, I use `scipy.ndimage.measurements.label` utility on the heatmap that is output of the previous step.
 This utility assigns unique labels to continuous